Moduli spaces of Ulrich bundles on the Fano 3-fold $V_5$: Abstract

 \section{Abstract}

 We study moduli spaces of Ulrich bundles of rank $r \geq 2$ on the Fano 3-fold $V_5$ of Picard number 1, degree 5 and index 2.
-We prove that the moduli space of stable rank $r$ Ulrich bundles on $V_5$ is a smooth $(r^2+1)$-dimesional open subset of the moduli space of stable quiver representations.
+We prove that the moduli space of stable Ulrich bundles of rank $r$ on $V_5$ can be identified with a smooth $(r^2+1)$-dimensional open subset of the moduli space of stable quiver representations with dimension vector $(r, r)$ of the Kronecker quiver with 2 vertices and 3 arrows.